Philosophy

 The statue The Thinker by Auguste Rodin is a symbol of philosophical thought.

-Philosophy (from Ancient Greek philosophía lit. 'love of wisdom') is a systematic study of general and fundamental questions concerning topics like existence, knowledge, mind, reason, language, and value.
+Philosophy (from Ancient Greek philosophía, lit. 'love of wisdom') is a systematic study of general and fundamental questions concerning topics like existence, knowledge, mind, reason, language, and value.
 It is a rational and critical inquiry that reflects on its methods and assumptions.

 Historically, many of the individual sciences, such as physics and psychology, formed part of philosophy.
 However, they are considered separate academic disciplines in the modern sense of the term.
 Influential traditions in the history of philosophy include Western, Arabic–Persian, Indian, and Chinese philosophy.
 Western philosophy originated in Ancient Greece and covers a wide area of philosophical subfields.
 A central topic in Arabic–Persian philosophy is the relation between reason and revelation.
 Indian philosophy combines the spiritual problem of how to reach enlightenment with the exploration of the nature of reality and the ways of arriving at knowledge.
 Chinese philosophy focuses principally on practical issues about right social conduct, government, and self-cultivation.

 Major branches of philosophy are epistemology, ethics, logic, and metaphysics.
 Epistemology studies what knowledge is and how to acquire it.
 Ethics investigates moral principles and what constitutes right conduct.
 Logic is the study of correct reasoning and explores how good arguments can be distinguished from bad ones.
 Metaphysics examines the most general features of reality, existence, objects, and properties.
-Other subfields are aesthetics, philosophy of language, philosophy of mind, philosophy of religion, philosophy of science, philosophy of mathematics, philosophy of history, and political philosophy.
+Other subfields are aesthetics, philosophy of language, philosophy of mind, philosophy of mathematics, philosophy of science, philosophy of religion, philosophy of history, and political philosophy.
 Within each branch, there are competing schools of philosophy that promote different principles, theories, or methods.

 Philosophers use a great variety of methods to arrive at philosophical knowledge.
 They include conceptual analysis, reliance on common sense and intuitions, use of thought experiments, analysis of ordinary language, description of experience, and critical questioning.
-Philosophy is related to many other fields, such as the natural and social sciences, mathematics, business, law, and journalism.
-It provides an interdisciplinary perspective and studies the scope and fundamental concepts of these fields.
-It also investigates their methods and ethical implications.
+Many scientific academic disciplines have associated philosophical subfields, like philosophy of physics and philosophy of biology, examining their fundamental concepts, methods, assumptions, and implications.
+Philosophy is related to and informs many other fields, such as law, business, and journalism, providing an interdisciplinary perspective and addressing their ethical questions.